Cloud Providers

 2. Deploying the API Server server

-There's a Dockerfile that defines an image for building the server in the .wasp/build directory.
+There's a Dockerfile that defines an image for building the server in the .wasp/out directory.

 To run the server in production, deploy this Docker image to a hosting provider and make sure the required env variables are correctly set up.
 Usually, you use the provider's dashboard UI or a CLI tool to set up these env variables.